scourgesisters/scourgesisters/README.md

                                                        !!
 PLEASE READ !!

-hi. my girlfriend <a href="https://github.com/DitzyKat">DitzyKat</a> wrote in this response to a doc that thunderbringer or "rafa" and his friends put together. they say its not a callout doc, but thats all it really does. i find it appalling that i got put into a doc with a bunch of pedophiles and other awful people over a headcanon. so heres our response to their "response" ---> https://spamaltpage.straw.page/
+hi. my girlfriend <a href="https://github.com/DitzyKat">DitzyKat</a> and i wrote in this response to a doc that thunderbringer or "rafa" and his friends put together. they say its not a callout doc, but thats all it really does. i find it appalling that i got put into a doc with a bunch of pedophiles and other awful people over a headcanon. so heres our response to their "response" ---> https://spamaltpage.straw.page/